 The T.K.
 Hendrick Endowed Chair in Marketing and Management was established in 1987 as a gift from T.K.
 Hendrick and the Hadson Petroleum Corporation to attract and retain superior faculty members in the Meinders School of Business.
-Dr. James Guzak and Dr. Carol A. Howard serve as the T.K.
-Hendrick Chairs in Marketing and Management.
+Dr. Carol A. Howard serves as the T.K.
+Hendrick Chair in Marketing and Management.